You are here

 - Race in relation to the study of gender and sexuality

 While we have particular expertise in the study of Africa, Latin America, the Caribbean and the United States, we support and encourage the study of black people everywhere in the world.

 Africana Studies offers a Ph.D. program with full funding, which includes paid tuition, health insurance and a stipend.

-- All graduate school requirements, including the TOEFL Exam for Non-Native English Applicants
+- All graduate school requirements, including the TOEFL Exam or the IELTS USA Exam for Non-Native English Applicants

 - Statement of purpose

 - Three letters of recommendation on letterhead

 - The deadline to apply for the Fall 2018 term is January 10th, 2018